 So you’ve got yourself a brand!
 HELL YEAH!
 You’ve been learning all about brand strategy, you’ve invested in a beautiful logo, you’ve been making the necessary changes to your website copy… but how do you know if it’s working?
 How do you actually measure brand effectiveness to know if your branding is successful?

-Here are 9 signs to look out for that confirm you’ve got an effective brand:
+here are 9 signs to look out for that will help you measure your brand effectiveness:

 1. You’re on track to achieve your mission